 My second project was a canvas zipper pouch in a cream color.
 Again the product worked great.

 I did want to test some darker fabrics, however.
 I started with this grey workout tank.
-This is a nylon fabric that is stretchy.
+This is a stretchy nylon fabric.
 The printable HTV went on great but it does not stretch very well.
 So, just be aware of that when choosing a surface.

 I also wanted to put this product to the ultimate test and use a black fabric.
 I actually did a design on the black that has a white cloud.
 That way we could see whether it would show through when applied to the dark fabric surface.
 I am happy to say this went on like a dream and the white actually looks white!